pankajsa/rest-front-controller/README.md

 The microservice forwards the request to getQ if the authorization check is successful.
 RDP can use this queue to forward to a backend REST service

-Absence of 'AuthHeader' in the HTTP REST request trigger the failure of authorization check and returns a error back to the caller
+Absence of 'Authorization' in the HTTP REST request trigger the failure of authorization check and returns a error back to the caller

 curl -v -X GET http://localhost:9000/api/a will give a 401 Unauthorized Error